Mike Frerichs

-Michael W. Frerichs (/'frɛrɪks/; born July 28, 1973) is an American politician serving his third term as the State Treasurer of Illinois, after taking office on January 12, 2015.
-Before being elected treasurer, he was a Democratic member of the Illinois Senate, representing the 52nd District from 2007 until 2015.
+Michael W. Frerichs (/'frɛrɪks/; born July 28, 1973) is an American politician who has been serving as the 74th state treasurer of Illinois since 2015.
+A member of the Democratic Party, he previously served in the Illinois Senate for the 52nd District from 2007 to 2015.
 The district, located in Champaign and Vermilion counties, includes all or parts of Champaign, Danville, Georgetown, Gifford, Rantoul, Thomasboro, and Urbana.

 Early life and career

 Frerichs was born and raised in Gifford.
 After graduating from Rantoul Township High School, Frerichs attended Yale University and received his B.A. in 1995.
 He then went to Taiwan to study Mandarin Chinese at National Cheng Kung University in Tainan while also teaching English courses there.
 He returned to Champaign County and launched his own technology business and served on his local volunteer fire department.

 Champaign County official

 In 1998, Frerichs ran against then-State Representative Tim Johnson but lost.
 In 2000, Frerichs was elected to the Champaign County Board and re-elected in 2002.

 Later that year, Frerichs was appointed to succeed Gerrie Parr as the Champaign County Auditor by his fellow board members.
 As Auditor, he was responsible for preparing budget reports, maintaining financial records, ensuring the county met state and federal financial reporting requirements, preventing fraud, and improving the financial health of the county.
 At the time, he was the only County Auditor in the state to become a Certified Public Finance Officer.
 Two years later, he was elected to the position.